johanna-herrmann/aeskeywrap/README.md

 * The wrapped key has been tampered with
 * The kek is wrong (e.g. due to an wrong password), which is the most common case

+The message `Unauthentic data.
+Wrong kek?` will never change (design decision).
+Therefore, it can be reliably used to determine whether the process failed due to unauthentic data.

 ## Used crypto libraries